How to Change Your Custody or Visitation Order

 Note: If the other parent lives out of state but a Connecticut court made the order, you still have to serve papers on the person.

-- Call the State Marshall Commissions at 860-713-5372 for a recommendation.
+Call the State Marshall Commissions at 860-713-5372 for a recommendation.
 You need to know the county and state where the person lives.
 You may have to pay for out-of-state service.
 The court may not waive the costs for this.
-Talk to the court service center for more information.
+Talk to someone at the Court Service Center for more information.

 4. File your forms with the court clerk.